Mary Berry’s classic Christmas cake recipe

 Method

-3. Bake in the centre of the preheated oven for 4-4½ hours or until the cake feels firm to the touch and is a rich golden brown.
+4. Bake in the centre of the oven for 4-4½ hours or until the cake feels firm to the touch and is a rich golden brown.
 Check after 2 hours, and, if the cake is a perfect colour, cover with foil.
 A skewer inserted into the centre of the cake should come out clean.
 Leave the cake to cool in the tin.

-4. When cool, pierce the cake at intervals with a fine skewer and feed with a little extra sherry.
+5. When cool, pierce the cake at intervals with a fine skewer and feed with a little extra sherry.
 Wrap the completely cold cake in a double layer of greaseproof paper and again in foil and store in a cool place for up to 3 months, feeding at intervals with more sherry.
 Don't remove the lining paper when storing as this helps to keep the cake moist.

-6. Brush the cake all over with the warm jam then cover the with almond paste and use a cake smoother to make the paste flush with the cake.
-Spread the cake with royal icing using a small palette knife.
+8. Spread the cake with royal icing using a small palette knife.
 You can opt for a completely smooth texture, or use the palette knife to flick the icing upwards and create peaks.

-7. Alternatively, you can use the back of a spoon to create texture by pushing it against the icing and pulling away from the cake.
+9. Alternatively, you can use the back of a spoon to create texture by pushing it against the icing and pulling away from the cake.
 Leave to set, then dust with icing sugar and top with your chosen cake topper or decoration.

 Top tips for making Mary Berry’s Christmas cake recipe